certinia/debug-log-analyzer/docs/index.markdown

 Clicking on a timeline node will take you to the entry in the "Call Tree".

+#### Zoom on timeline

+- scroll up and down on the mouse to zoom in and out
+- zoom is based on position of mouse pointer, ensuring that position is kept on screen when zoomed in or out
+- scroll left and right on the mouse to move the time line left are right, when zoomed
+- click the mouse down and drag to move the timeline around both in the x and y direction, when zoomed

 ### The "Call Tree" Tab

 This tab shows the call tree for the log execution.